jmccrohan/pysolarmanv5/README.md

 A user contributed list of supported devices is available [here](https://github.com/jmccrohan/pysolarmanv5/issues/11).

+If you are unsure if your device is supported, please use the [solarman_scan](https://github.com/jmccrohan/pysolarmanv5/blob/main/utils/solarman_scan.py) utility to find compatible data logging sticks on your local network.

 Please note that the **Solis S3-WIFI-ST** data logging stick is **NOT supported**.
 See [GH issue #8](https://github.com/jmccrohan/pysolarmanv5/issues/8) for further information.